Crossopholis

-Crossopholis is an extinct fish known from the early Eocene (Ypresian) of North America, approximately 52 million years ago.
-It is a close relative of the contemporary American paddlefish, belonging to the paddlefish family Polyodontidae.
+Crossopholis is an extinct paddlefish known from the early Eocene (Ypresian) of North America, approximately 52 million years ago.
+It is a close relative of the contemporary American paddlefish, though it is thought to have been a fish-eater like the Chinese paddlefish rather than a filter feeder.

 History of discovery

 First described by Edward Drinker Cope in 1883, the first specimen consisted of an incomplete section of the fish's body and tail.
 In 1886, a partial skull was recovered by Cope.
 A nearly complete fossil wasn't recorded until 1980.
 This was due, in part, to the comparative rarity of the fossil as well as the similarities to other species found within the site.